GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts